VoliKoN/k3s-gitops/README.md

 This repository contains files and instructions for deploying my home cluster on [k3s](https://k3s.io/) using [k3sup](https://github.com/alexellis/k3sup) backed by [Flux](https://toolkit.fluxcd.io/) and [SOPS](https://toolkit.fluxcd.io/guides/mozilla-sops/).

-I'm using 3 physical nodes running [Proxmox](https://proxmox.com/en/) and a VM for every node in the cluster.
-I'm using 1 master and 3 worker VMs.
+I'm currently using a single node running in a vm on Proxmox.

 For docs please see [Setup](docs/setup.md).
 ## :wave:&nbsp; Introduction